fmalee/symfony-docs-cn/setup/built_in_web_server.rst

 Stopping the Server
 -------------------

-When you are finished, you can simply stop the web server using the ``server:stop``
+When you are finished, you can stop the web server using the ``server:stop``
 command:

 .. code-block:: terminal